 The Penn State Health Approach to Speech-Language Pathology

-Penn State Health Otolaryngology offers a strong speech-language pathology program that evaluates and treats a wide range of speech, language, cognitive, voice and feeding/swallowing disorders.
+Penn State Health Otolaryngology – Head and Neck Surgery (ENT) offers a strong speech-language pathology program that evaluates and treats a wide range of speech, language, cognitive, voice and feeding/swallowing disorders.

 Our dedicated speech-language pathology team provides outpatient and inpatient services at Penn State Health Milton S. Hershey Medical Center and Penn State Health Children’s Hospital.